Updated October 2019

 Did you know that in the United States alone, 400,000 blood clot events occur in patients recently discharged from the hospital?
 And that blood clots are the most common cause of preventable hospital deaths?

-The MARINER trial was a randomized, double-blind study that examined the safety and efficacy of rivaroxaban in preventing venous thromboembolism (VTE or blood clot) events and VTE-related deaths in medically ill patients after they were discharged from the hospital.
+MARINER was a randomized, double-blind study that examined the safety and efficacy of rivaroxaban in preventing venous thromboembolism (VTE or blood clot) events and VTE-related deaths in medically ill patients after they were discharged from the hospital.

-In the trial, 12,024 medically ill patients were randomized to either receive 10 mg of rivaroxaban once daily for 45 days or a placebo for 45 days.
+In the trial, 12,024 medically ill patients were randomized to receive 10 mg of rivaroxaban once daily for 45 days or a placebo for 45 days.
 The primary efficacy outcome was symptomatic VTE or VTE-related death, and the principal safety outcome was major bleeding.

 Although MARINER was a neutral trial, it does emphasize the risk that patients face while in the hospital and after discharge.